 Information obtained from background checks is confidential, and university personnel having access to this information must maintain its confidentiality.
 Public disclosure of background check information is governed by the South Carolina Freedom of Information Act.

-Departments requesting background checks electronically must submit the Electronic Background Check Request Form [pdf] along with a copy of the signed application (if applicable).
+Departments requesting background checks electronically must submit the Electronic Background Check Request Form [pdf] along with a copy of the application (to be submitted for faculty, staff and temporary applicants).

 Fair Credit Reporting Act (FCRA)

 When using a report for employment purposes, before taking any adverse actions based in whole or in part of the report, UofSC is required to provide applicants a copy of the report and a description in writing of their rights under FCRA.
 The Consumer Financial Protection Bureau’s “Summary of Your Rights under the Fair Credit Reporting Act” is available here in English [pdf] and Spanish [pdf].
-Please contact the Recruitment and Employment Office to request a copy of the report.
+Please contact the Background Screening Office to request a copy of the report.